davielong/CryptoHack/readme.md

-This folder will contain all the code and snippits from the CryptoHack site
+This folder will contain all the code and snippets from the CryptoHack site

-this is now test 4
+added a couple of the py scripts created to solve the CryptoHack challenges code clean up and commenting to come later